Overview

 ## c => [[1,3],[2,4]]

-Array elements can be aggregated.
-At this time, you can specify which dimension to summarize.
+You can aggregate array elements.
+At this time, you can specify the dimension to aggregate.

 $a = $mo->array([[1,2,3],[4,5,6]]);